Valerie Jaudon: Public art

 The Art Commission of the City of New York awarded Jaudon an Excellence in Design Award in 1988 for Reunion, a three-and-a-half acre paving plan with a 34' diameter granite floor mural at the 1 Police Plaza/Manhattan Municipal Building.
 This project was sponsored by the New York City Department of General Services, Percent for Art, and the Department of Cultural Affairs.

 In 1993 Jaudon completed Blue Pools Courtyard, a site-specific installation with inlaid tile pools, plantings, and brick and bluestone pavers for the Charles W. Ireland Sculpture Garden at the Birmingham Museum of Art, and in 1994 received a merit award from the Alabama chapter of American Society of Landscape Architects.
 In 2010 the American Planning Association named the Charles W. Ireland Sculpture Garden as one of the Great Public Spaces in America.

-Other public projects include Filippine Garden, 2004, a two-and-a-half acre garden with grass, gravel, and stone for the Thomas F. Eagleton Federal Courthouse in St. Louis, Missouri and a mosaic floor installation for Ronald Reagan National Airport in Washington, D.C. and the Metropolitan Washington Airports Authority.
+Other public projects include Filippine Garden, 2004, a two-and-a-half acre garden with grass, gravel, and stone for the Thomas F. Eagleton Federal Courthouse in St. Louis, Missouri and a mosaic floor installation for Ronald Reagan Washington National Airport in Crystal City, Virginia, and the Metropolitan Washington Airports Authority.